neftjs/neft/index.coffee.md

 log.error([*Any* messages...])
 ------------------------------

-If during processing, some errors occurs, use thid method to log them.
+This function is used to log errors.

 Logged text is red.